egillespie/web-component-intro/README.md

 ### About the presenter

+- Erik Gillespie `erik.gillespie@gmail.com`

+- My pronouns are he/him or they/them

+- I occasionally teach web dev at MSU

+- I help out at Lansing Codes and Lansing Makers Network

+- I'm a board gamer and reader

+- I like finding ways to make my life greener and kinder to others

+- Mostly I homeschool my kiddo

 ### Helpful skills to know

+Web components will be easier to use if you're comfortable with:

+- Basic JavaScript syntax

+- HTML

+- Accessing the DOM with JavaScript

+- ES6 class syntax

+- A little CSS

 ### Web components defined

 An API in all popular browsers that lets you create custom elements.

+- Declare a class that extends `HTMLElement`

+- Write a constructor with no arguments and calls `super()`

+- Use `customElements.define('tag-name', ClassName)` to register your web component

+- Custom element names must contain a hyphen (`-`)

+- You must include open and close tags in the HTML: `<my-tag></my-tag>`

 ### x.
 Show the page title